 No tipping or gratuities are required at the time of ordering or receiving your room service.
 However, if you’d like to leave a tip, you can either give a cash tip or add gratuity to room service staff.
 You do not need to sign anything when the food arrives.
 It’s a very easy process.

-There are 3 ways to order room service on the cruise ship:
+There are 3 ways to order room service on the Celebrity Eclipse:

 - order items directly on the interactive television in your stateroom